Spectrum House

 Matt Smith

 Matt completed his bachelor's of Psychological Science (Honours) degree in 2021 at the Institute for Social Neuroscience (ISN).
-Having an enduring passion for mental health and wellbeing, Matt is now very excited to be working at Spectrum House as a Provisional Psychologist.
+Having an enduring passion for mental health and wellbeing, Matt is now very excited to be working at Spectrum House as a Psychologist.

 Matt undertakes a creative and collaborative approach in helping children, adolescents, and young adults to understand their thoughts and feelings, assisting them to reach their highest potential.
 Matt adapts his treatment to each individual’s circumstance and unique personality, ensuring every client receives the most appropriate care.
 Therapeutic methods Matt delivers include CBT, psychoeducation and other evidence-based strategies.